Liao dynasty: Names

 In 1124, the successor state established by Yelü Dashi in the Western Regions also officially adopted the dynastic name "Great Liao".
 In historiography, however, this regime is more commonly called the "Western Liao" or "Qara Khitai".
+The Qara Khitans used neither "Western Liao" or "Qara Khitai" to refer to themselves.
+They regarded themselves as the legitimate continuation of the Liao dynasty and continued to use the Khitan name "Great Liao Khitan" ("Great Liao" in Chinese) as their self designation.
+Western Liao is a Chinese designation and Qara Khitai is a Turko-Mongol term.
+"Qara Khitai" cannot be found in any Muslim sources before the Mongol invasions, after which Turko-Mongol speakers mistook the word for "Liao" (Hura) as qara (black).
+Muslim historians initially referred to the state as "Khitai", which may have come from the Uyghur form of "Khitan", in whose language the final -n or -ń became -y.
+They adopted the name "Qara Khitai" after the Mongol invasions.

 Due to the dominance of the Khitans during the Liao dynasty in Northeast China and Mongolia and later the Qara Khitai in Central Asia where they were seen as Chinese, the term "Khitai" came to mean "China" to people near them in Central Asia, Russia and northwestern China.
 The name was then introduced to medieval Europe via Islamic and Russian sources, and became "Cathay".
 In the modern era, words related to Khitay are still used as a name for China by Turkic peoples, such as the Uyghurs in China's Xinjiang region and the Kazakhs of Kazakhstan and areas adjoining it, and by some Slavic peoples, such as the Russians and Bulgarians.

-There is no consensus among historians regarding the etymology of "Liao".
-Some believe that "Liao" was derived from the word for "iron" in the Khitan language, while others believe that the name came from the Liao River catchment which was the traditional homeland of the Khitan people.